LaWebcapsule/directus9/docs/extensions/bundles.md

 ---
-description: A guide on how to build extension bundles in Directus.
+description: A guide on how to build extension bundles in Directus9.
 readTime: 5 min read
 ---